Home » Breakfast » Easy Pumpkin Streusel Muffins

 Melt butter in a small saucepan or the microwave.
 Once melted, set aside to cool slightly while you prepare the other ingredients.

-Whisk together flour, baking soda, spices, and salt in a medium sized bowl and set aside.
+Whisk together flour, baking powder and baking soda, spices, and salt in a medium sized bowl and set aside.

 Next, whisk the sugars, melted butter, and vegetable oil together until combined.
 It’ll start to separate immediately, but that’s ok!